mtumilowicz/poligon/README.md

 Before above task: write evaluator of matrix chain expressions in sense of number of multiplications and then filter the list of all possible balanced parenthesis to find minimum.*
-* **WeakReferencesRealTimeExample** will be solution to the following
-problem:
-*Provide an real time example where weak references could be used*
-* **SoftReferencesRealTimeExample** will be solution to the following
-problem:
-*Provide an real time example where soft references could be used*
 * **NestedLevelOfElementInAListOfLists** will be solution to the following
 problem:
 *For a given list A of lists A1,A2,...,AN (Ak could be also a list of